 Alcohol accumulates in the blood and the effect on the individual varies depending on their system, but, in general, blood alcohol content (BAC) determines the extent of the effects.
 It takes the body at least one hour to metabolize alcohol, so for someone drinking one after another, as in binge drinking, their chance for alcohol poisoning is high.
 To help determine whether someone has had too much, look for lethargy, impaired coordination, sleepiness, vomiting, respiratory depression, stupor, unconsciousness, urinary incontinence, and slow heart rate.

 It is important to know when it is okay to just let someone “sleep it off”.
 If a person has passed out, it is a good sign they might have alcohol poisoning and needs immediate medical attention.

-We are all familiar with the image of a staggering, mumbling drunk that passes out, sleeps if off, and wakes the next day to begin the same routine all over again.
+We are all familiar with the image of a staggering, mumbling drunk that passes out, sleeps it off, and wakes the next day to begin the same routine all over again.
 But, what is happening inside his body that we can’t see?
-Is his body and brain recovering everyday, also?
+Are his body and brain recovering every day, also?
 Unfortunately, they are not recovering and some of the damages can be permanent.